jferson1089/Project1-Portfolio-Site/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-MVP: A working contact form!
+-MVP: A working contact form!
-MVP: Working Display of Projects
+-MVP: Working Display of Projects
-MVP: Any javascript or jQuery functions work from mobile to tablet to desktop.
+-MVP: Any javascript or jQuery functions work from mobile to tablet to desktop.
-MVP: Any images loading properly and styles
+-MVP: Any images loading properly and styles
-MVP: Using the Nav bar to Scroll down the page, needs to work or it is pointless to be there.
+-MVP: Using the Nav bar to Scroll down the page, needs to work or it is pointless to be there.

-PostMVP : Hamburger Menu for Mobile (Even though it is needed for project, if the Nav bar works hamburger menu might not be top priority)
+-PostMVP : Hamburger Menu for Mobile (Even though it is needed for project, if the Nav bar works hamburger menu might not be top priority)
-PostMVP : An on hover description box for the projects
+-PostMVP : An on hover description box for the projects
-PostMVP: Any type of Desktop only features such as cursor and on hover functions PostMVP : Advanced Coloring or Advanced CSS styling
+-PostMVP: Any type of Desktop only features such as cursor and on hover functions -PostMVP : Advanced Coloring or Advanced CSS styling -PostMVP : Fixed Nav bar

 #### MVP (examples)